jquery-boilerplate/generator-jquery-boilerplate/README.md

 These are a few things you will want to customize:

 1. `git submodule add YOUR-REPO-ON-GITHUB app/templates`
-2. README.md: Anywhere you see 'boilerplate' should be customized with the name of the generator you are creating (e.g generator-bill)
+2. README.md: Anywhere you see 'boilerplate' should be customized with the name of the generator you are creating (e.g generator-awesome)
 3. package.json: Customize the repository, author and dependencies.

+You can then test out your generator without pushing to npm using `npm install -g` and `yo awesome` (where awesome is the name of your generator).

-Usage
+Usage (for your end-users)
 ---------------

 1. Install Yeoman: `npm install -g yo`